Series: AI for Doubters

 AI for the professional who doesn’t really use computers

-If you got through the last twenty years without learning much technology beyond email and a smartphone, the framing of AI as a tech thing made for tech people is reasonable.
-The framing also happens to be wrong for this specific wave, because the interface is conversational.
-You type a sentence in…
+If you got through twenty years on email and a smartphone, treating AI as a tech thing for tech people is reasonable, and wrong for this particular wave, because the interface is conversational: you type a plain English sentence and get an answer, with no setup, no configuration, no learning curve.
+Here is AI explained for the professional who does not really use computers.

 Read More »